 Investment in our system helps drive reliability, since TEP maintains a massive modern electrical grid that spans 1,155 square miles and includes approximately 5,100 miles of transmission and distribution lines, more than 4,300 cable-miles of underground distribution lines and more than 100 substations.
 It’s a complex system that requires ongoing maintenance and upgrades to honor our commitment to provide industry-leading reliability.

-Since the beginning of 2019, TEP invested more than $770 million to maintain and improve our transmission and distribution systems, which we use to deliver increasingly clean energy to customers.
+Since 2018, TEP has invested nearly $1.8 billion to expand and upgrade our energy systems to reliably serve our growing community’s energy needs with increasingly clean energy.
 These improvements are designed to withstand extreme heat and powerful thunderstorms as well as the stress caused by increasing energy demands.

 UniSource, with an electric service territory that spans more than 8,000 square miles, also makes significant investments to improve service delivery to customers.
-Since the beginning of 2019, we’ve invested more than $78 million to maintain and improve our electric transmission and distribution systems.
+In 2022 alone, UniSource made more than $40 million in improvements to power lines, poles, transformers and other transmission and distribution systems used to deliver service to customers every day.

 Our natural gas service territory spans more than 55,000 square miles throughout the state.
 We’ve invested more than $66 million since the beginning of 2019 in our natural gas systems to maintain and improve safe and efficient operations for customers.